sultangazin/sultangazin.github.io/index.md

 Has a vast experience of
-clearly *communicating technical ideas* and a demonstrable [track record of publications](https://scholar.google.com/citations?hl=en&user=zf4Fxb0AAAAJ) in major journals and conferences.
+clearly *communicating technical ideas* and a demonstrable [track record of publications](https://scholar.google.com/citations?hl=en&user=zf4Fxb0AAAAJ) in major journals and conferences in control theory.
 Adept in the modern software engineering tools and practices.
 {: .text-justify}